What We Stand For

-Mission Peak Unitarian Universalist Congregation of Fremont was founded in 1993.
+Mission Peak Unitarian Universalist Congregation of Fremont was founded in 1993, and is one of the seven UU congregations in the Bay area.
 We are a member congregation of the Unitarian Universalist Association (UUA) headquartered in Boston, Massachusetts.

 - The inherent worth and dignity of every person

 - Justice, equity and compassion in human relations

 - Acceptance of one another and encouragement to spiritual growth in our congregations